-Two groups per class will be assigned to prepare a 20-minute video presentation on an assigned case.
-Video presentation requirements will be posted on the Moodle and reviewed in class.
+Groups of 5 students will prepare a 10-15 minute video presentation on an assigned case and also attend a live question and answer period with their course director.
+Video presentation requirements will be posted on the eClass and reviewed in class.
 Video presentations will not require group members to be physically present in one location.
-Groups will have to respond to questions and answers session in a predetermined zoom meeting with their course director.